 The request for evidence should include:

 •The specific documentation or information that the officer is requesting;

 •The ways in which the applicant may respond; and

 •The period of time that the applicant has to reply.

 The applicant must respond to the request for evidence within the timeframe specified by the officer.
 If the applicant timely submits the evidence as requested, the officer makes a decision on the applicant’s eligibility.
 If the applicant fails to submit the evidence as requested, the officer may adjudicate the application based on the available evidence.
 See 8 CFR 335.7.

 2. Scheduling Subsequent Re-examination

 If an applicant fails any portion of the naturalization test, an officer must provide the applicant a second opportunity to pass the test within 60 to 90 days after the initial examination unless the applicant is statutorily ineligible for naturalization based on other grounds.
+See 8 CFR 312.5(a) and 8 CFR 335.3(b).
 An officer should also schedule a re-examination in order to resolve any issues on eligibility.

 If the applicant fails to appear for the re-examination and USCIS does not receive a timely or reasonable request to reschedule, the officer should deny the application based on the applicant’s failure to meet the educational requirements for naturalization.
 The officer also should include any other areas of ineligibility within the denial notice.